jeron-diovis/stepler/README.md

 next(data) // => 3
 ```

-Fractional step size is allowed for simple iterator, and not allowed for lists.

 #### Overflow
 By default, if new value will overflow defined bounds, an old value will be returned:
 ```js